Tom-Nagy/walking-around/README.md

 Issue : When the navigation menu is toggled and clicked on, the list of links of the menu doesn't appear.
 Solve : JQuery script was missing before the ```/body```.
 I was using a Beta version of Bootstrap that didn't include it.

-Issue : Whe can see the "Current page" message provided in the span with class="sr-only" that goes with the active link.
+Issue : We can see the "Current page" message provided in the span with class="sr-only" that goes with the active link.
-Solve : The span with ```class= sr-only``` works when the ```aria-hidden``` attribute is given to the link or image you want to comment.
+Solve : The span with ```class= sr-only``` works when the ```aria-hidden``` attribute is given to the link or image you want to comment on.

-Issue : The middle column in activities.html show a gap on very large screens and is not horizontally centered on medium screens.
+Issue : The middle column in activities.html shows a gap on very large screens and is not horizontally centered on medium screens.
 Solve : I took off the ```display: table-cell``` and let the Bootstrap class use the available width as it should.
 Then to fixe the vertical alignment issue brought by taking off the previous display, I used a defined height with ```display: flex``` and ```vertical-align: center``` added to it in a media query.
 For horizontally centered on medium screen, add bootstrap class```justify-content-center``` to the row.